ayanatherate/ayanatherate.github.io/README.md

-# ayanatherate.github.io
-Simple Home Page
+<h1> Home Page + Blog </h1>

-Edit 7th April, 2023: Entire codebase of my Photoblog website hillbillyblog.github.io shifted here and is now a part of ayanatherate.github.io.
-Click on Camera icon on main homepage to view.
+<h3> Edit 7th April, 2023: Entire codebase of my Photoblog website hillbillyblog.github.io shifted here and is now a part of ayanatherate.github.io.
+Click on Camera icon on main homepage to view. </h3>